Claude Opus 4.7 Just Launched. Here’s What It Actually Changes for Business.

 Now your AI agent doesn’t have to die when you walk away.
 Today, there are tools keeping your agent alive, in context, and reachable from wherever you are.
 You don’t have to be at your desk to stay in the loop.

-The Catch: This does require a choice and the two main options are very different.
+The Catch: This does not require a choice.

 Then Anthropic’s legal team sent a letter about the name.
 He renamed it Moltbot on January 27, 2026.
 Three days later he renamed it again; in his words: “Moltbot never quite rolled off the tongue.”
 He landed on OpenClaw.